wp-plugins/wp-easycart/readme.txt

 FREE version comes from wordpress and offers limited features for you test.
 Manual payments is accepted, but coupons, live shipping rates, promotions are not included.
 Lite version jumps up to 3rd party processing (paypal standard).
 The Full version jumps up to coupons, promotions, live shipping, and full payment gateways.

 = How does a license work with your software? =
-The free plugin is the full software version; however, the administrative software that is downloaded from our website is licensed software.
-The administrative software will allow a certain number of products and features to be used in the software.
+The free plugin is the full shopping cart software version; however, the administrative software that is downloaded from our website is licensed software.
+The administrative software will allow a certain number of products and features to be used in the cart software.
 You may continue to run the WordPress plugin, but must purchase a license to use our administrative software.
 Each license is good for one website URL or WordPress installation.
 You may transfer a license from a development environment to a production environment at any time; it is your license once you purchase one.
 Licensing gives you features such as coupons, promotions, live shipping rate calculators and more.
 Plus you will receive support from our staff individually rather than through our community open support systems.
 For more information on licensing, you can view our website.

 = Do I have to pay monthly? =
 Not to us.
-Our standard plugin is a one-time purchase.
+Our standard shopping cart plugin is a one-time purchase.
 Your payment gateway provider such as PayPal, Authorize.net, FirstData or others may or may not have monthly fees, but nothing through EasyCart.
 If you purchase a monthly hosted plan, then we do have a monthly charge program for those who prefer this method.

 = Can I display specials on any page? =